aloysius-pgast/crypto-exchanges-gateway/README.md

 * Implements rate limiting when forwarding requests to remote exchanges
 * Provides a REST API to send push notifications using [PushOver](https://pushover.net/api)

+## How to use it

+[Install](#installation) it wherever you want and start sending requests from your own program

+* it can be hosted on a VM in the cloud
+* it can be installed at home, on a [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)

+Just use you favorite language (_python_, _javascript_, _ruby_, _bash_, ...) to send request to the gateway.
+Your own service, your own rules !

 ## Available Exchanges

 Currently supports for following exchanges :